A talk with the boss

-Q. You’ve done a great job defining the vision of Raymond James as “a firm as unique as the people we serve.”
+Q. You’ve done a great job defining the vision of Raymond James as being “the premier alternative to Wall Street.”
 As CEO, you have a primary responsibility to help execute on this vision.
 How do you deliver?

-This is definitely a team effort by everyone at our firm.
-It’s the idea of having all of the capabilities of our largest competitors within a culture that prioritizes – and celebrates – what each of us can bring to the table.
+A. This is definitely a team effort by everyone at our firm – it’s the idea of having all the capabilities of our largest competitors, within a client-first culture.

-In terms of capabilities, we have to focus on continuous growth, because growth is a virtuous cycle that allows us to consistently reinvest in the technology, people and processes that help us respond to an ever-changing environment.
+In terms of capabilities, we have to focus on continuous growth, because growth is a virtuous cycle that allows us to continuously reinvest in the technology, people and processes that help us respond to a constantly changing environment.

-That said, our growth has to be grounded in the client-first culture that has defined us and serves as the basis for our success.
-We believe the best way to serve end clients is to serve their advisors well, treating them as our clients.
-It’s an approach that results in high advisor and client satisfaction, and it’s something we’re extremely proud of.
+That said, our growth has to be grounded in the client-first culture that has defined us and is the basis for our success.
+We believe the best way to serve end clients well is to serve their advisors well, treating them as our clients.
+It’s an approach that results in high advisor and client satisfaction, and is something we’re extremely proud of.

-It’s no coincidence that I typically start and end every presentation I give by talking about our values of client-first service, independence, integrity and a conservative, long-term approach to investing.
+It’s no coincidence that I typically start and end every presentation I give by talking about our values of client first, independence, integrity and conservatism.
 We all need regular reminders to ensure we don’t get off course, even as we continue to evolve the business.

 Q. Looking across the competitive industry landscape, what do you think is going to set Raymond James apart in the industry?
 What do you see as the defining feature in terms of service, culture or expertise?

-Our focus on supporting the advisor-client relationship is the key to our competitive advantage, whether you’re comparing us to the more traditional firms or to digital platforms.
+A. Our focus on supporting the advisor-client relationship is the key to our competitive advantage, whether you’re comparing us to the more traditional firms, or to technology-driven “robo” platforms.
 We believe the benefit Raymond James offers to investors isn’t about the firm, it’s about the advisor they work with.

 When we make decisions at the corporate level, we are hyper-focused on supporting advisors and their clients.
 Honestly, this often makes the job for our associates more difficult – it would be easier to just make a change and move on, let the chips fall where they may.
 Instead, there’s a decided thoughtfulness to our approach that I saw when I joined the firm … it’s the Raymond James way.
 Associates at all levels are trying to think through potential impacts before they happen and consider questions clients and advisors will have before they have them.